atxp-dev/claude/EXAMPLES.md

 ### Automated Testing

 ```
-1. Use puppeteer to navigate to my app
+1. Use the browser to navigate to my app
 2. Take screenshots of each page
 3. Analyze the screenshots for broken layouts
 4. Generate a test report